 Don’t be afraid to ask for help.
 As a carer it’s important you try and get a rest over Christmas too.
 If you’ve got friends and family who could help, even for a couple of hours, don’t be afraid to ask them.
 Many people don’t realise the impact caring can have but may be able to offer support if you explain.

 Get a break, if you can.
-If you haven’t got anyone who could help, or the person you look after needs more intensive care, consider paying for replacement care so you can get a break?
-You could get a carer personal budget to help pay for a break, or you could buy a service privately.
+If you haven’t got anyone who could help, or the person you look after needs more intensive care, consider using a replacement care service so you can get a break.
+If you haven't already had one in the last 12 months, you could request a Carers Assessment which may lead to you being awarded a carer personal budget to help pay for a break.
+Or you could buy a service privately.
 The taking a break page has information on how to find local services.

 Talk to other carers - If it’s not possible for you to get a break, you may be able to get comfort and support by talking to other carers in the same situation.
 One way to do this over Christmas is online groups and forums.
 You can also use telephone helplines, but check their Christmas opening times.

-Keep as calm and relax as much as you can.
-This A-Z guide to surviving Christmas has some really handy tips.
+Keep calm and relax as much as you can.
+This A-Z guide to surviving Christmas has some really handy tips on dealing with stress and anger.

 Merry Christmas and Happy New Year

-Thank you for supporting Carers in Derbyshire in our first year.
-It’s amazing to think that in March we’ll have been live for a whole year.
+Thank you for supporting Carers in Derbyshire for our first 18 months!
+It’s amazing to think that in March 2019 we’ll have been live for two years.

-We hope you and all of the 118,000 carers across Derbyshire and Derby City have the best Christmas you can.
+We hope you and all of the 118,000 carers across Derbyshire and Derby City have a lovely Christmas.
 Best wishes for the New Year.

 Don’t forget to follow us on Facebook to keep up with news and events..